Hierarchical Refinement of Universal Multimodal Attacks on Vision-Language Models: Experiments

 \subsubsection{Effects of learning objectives}

-Learning objectives also influence transferability.
-Models trained with similar objectives tend to exhibit stronger adversarial transferability, as observed in attacks across different CLIP variants and other architectures.
-For instance, UAPs generated on one CLIP model transfer better to other CLIP models than to ALBEF or TCL.
+Learning objectives also affect transferability.
+Models trained with similar objectives generally exhibit stronger adversarial transfer, as observed across different CLIP variants and other architectures.
+For example, UAPs generated on CLIP$_\text{ViT-B/16}$ transfer more effectively to CLIP$_\text{ResNet50}$ than to ALBEF or TCL.